Date: Saturday, April 27, 2019

 Location: 1020 Gladys Valley Hall, UC Davis

-CE Credit: Up to 5.5 hours (pending approval)
+CE Credit: Approved for up to 5.5 hours of CE credit

 Webinar: A webinar option is available.
 The webinar will be live (Pacific Daylight Time) and interactive; it will count for full CE credit.
 No recording will be available for viewing after the event.
 If you have never attended a Zoom webinar before, test your computer or mobile device here.